Oric4ever/Reversing-Turbo-Modula2/decompiled/SYSLIB/README.md

 The quality of the decompiled sources is now acceptable IMHO.
-I called them 'perfect decompiled modules' when compiling them produces exactly (byte-to-byte identically) the MCode files provided in the original Turbo Modula-2 distribution.
+I called them 'perfect decompiled modules' when compiling them produces exactly the MCode files provided in the original Turbo Modula-2 distribution (byte-to-byte equality).
+Also, the 'versions' computed during compilation of definition modules (which are a sort of CRC) are the same as the original ones.

 So now this is the case of all these files of the system library (with a small minor exception for the Strings module).
 In order to achieve this binary equality, it means that I also provide a few .COM files containing Z80 code,